 Nemesis the Warlock

 Nemesis is the alien leader of Credo, a resistance movement fighting the neo-fascist forces of the malevolent, futuristic masked megalomaniac Torquemada.
 With catchphrases like “Be pure, be vigilant, behave!” the villainous Torq is the real star of the strip.
 It’s a nice twist having humanity as the villain, although in general, Pat Mills’ story is probably a bit too weird to make into a film.

 The pitch: The Celtic Conan.

-Slaine, the musclebound warrior of the Land of the Young, Tir Nan Og (also written by Pat Mills) may be steeped in Celtic mythology, but it did start around the same time as the first Conan films.
+Pat Mills’ Slaine, the musclebound warrior of the Land of the Young, Tir Nan Og, may be steeped in Celtic mythology, but it did start around the same time as the first Conan films.
 Despite unique twists (the whole thing is related by Slaine’s morally questionable dwarf sidekick Ukko and Slaine himself is also prone to warp spasms – don’t ask), a Slaine film might struggle to escape from unfair Conan comparisons.

 The pitch: Surfs up!

 A spin-off from Judge Dredd, Chopper (aka Marlon Shakespeare) first appeared as a teenage graffiti artist not unlike Mega City One’s answer to Banksy, in the early Eighties before transforming into a world champion in the illegal sport of sky surfing.
 This could actually be brilliant, although risks comparison with the Silver Surfer (already brought to screen in the terrible Fantastic Four sequel).
 And as any Eric Bana fan will tell you: there is already a film called Chopper.